WAYFINDER

 Anyway, here’s the sketch of Barley:

 In other news, I also spent some time thinking about my unfinished novel (sitting at a respectable 60,000 words), which seems like a tiny thing, but feels like a huge win.
 I didn’t open the document, but I did think about how much I missed the story and characters.
 The next time I take some annual leave, I’d love to spend some time rereading and potentially finish it.
-I could absolutely use my time in this residency to revisit it, but I’d really like to finish a small writing project before jumping back into a novel-sized one because novels are very overwhelming to think about sometimes.
+I could absolutely use my time in this grant to revisit it, but I’d really like to finish a small writing project before jumping back into a novel-sized one because novels are very overwhelming to think about sometimes.

 And in conclusion, writing is hard.